JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 1. **Non-mutating approach** using [`initialize_component`](@ref): Returns a dictionary of values without modifying the component.
 2. **Mutating approach** using [`initialize_component!`](@ref): Directly updates the component metadata with initialization results.

-Both options take guesses and defaults from metadata per default, however it is possible to specify otherwise (see method documentation).
+Both options take guesses and defaults from metadata by default; however, it is possible to specify otherwise (see method documentation).

-The non-mutating version [`initialize_component`](@ref) is useful when you don't want to modify the metadata for a more "stateless" approach:
+The non-mutating version [`initialize_component`](@ref) is useful when you don't want to modify the metadata, for a more "stateless" approach:
 ```julia
 # Get initialization results as a dictionary
 init_state = initialize_component(vf; additional_defaults=Dict(:x => 4))